What is a Predictive Dialer

 A contact list is uploaded and calls are made outbound to the contacts.
 When a call is answered, software determines whether its a person or an answering machine has answered the call.
 If it’s a person who answered the call, then the call is transferred to a waiting agent.

-Challenges of Predictive Dialing
+Challenges of Predictive Dialer Software

 Most of us will have had a silent call, or a long delay before being transferred to an agent.
-The challenge for a predictive dialer is to make an appropriate number of calls to keep the agents occupied, while minimising or eliminating calls to contacts when there are no agents to take the calls which may result in a silent call to the contact.
+The challenge for a predictive dialer software is to make an appropriate number of calls to keep the agents occupied, while minimising or eliminating calls to contacts when there are no agents to take the calls which may result in a silent call to the contact.

 How Many Calls Should the Predictive Dialer Make